Webklex/helpers/README.md

 ## Security

-If you discover any security related issues, please email webklex@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email github@webklex.com instead of using the issue tracker.

 ## Credits
+- [Webklex][link-author]

-- [Andrew Brown][link-author]
+- Andrew Brown
 - [All Contributors][link-contributors]

 ## License